BiArtis: Craftsmanship

 The bags are handmade in Croatia.
 First blueprint is made, then an artist paints a painting and a scarf.
 Next thing is choosing the model and color of bag.
 Painting then is taken to a factory to be combined with the handmade bag.
 All is done while wearing gloves, because painting is applied in bag, not on it.
 Then, completed bag is taken to photographer to take photo after which certificate of uniqueness is made.

 The bag and certificate is put in exclusive satin bag and white box with declarations.

 Demands

 The rarity of these bags are purportedly designed to increase demand by collectors of art for as the painting gets older the bag gains more value.

 As the result, BiArtis bag is currently in The Museum of Bags and Purses (Dutch: Tassenmuseum Hendrikje), located in Amsterdam, The Netherlands.
 It is a museum devoted to historic handbags, purses and suitcases.
 The museum's collection includes 4,000 items dating back to the 16th century and a BiArtis bag is among them.

 A BiArtis bag is also presented to buyers on a delivered BiArtis pad and with white BiArtis gloves.

-With each passing day, BiArtis brand is more and more recognized, both in fashion and business life circles.